NaanProphet/tripodvideoninja/_posts/2020-03-15-lossless-trim-with-play-memories.markdown

 ### Slow But Useful

 At the end of the day, using PlayMemories to trim footage is slow and thus challenging to fold into a normal ingest workflow.
 However, when occassion warrants its use, it will get the job done without error.

+### Footnotes

+[^1]: Of course, if you're making a highlight reel then losing part of the performance doesn't matter either.